zhangsquared/notes/docs/huggingface_tutorials.md

 Transforers consists of `Encoder` and `Decoder`.

-1. The `encoder` encodes test into numerical representations (inputs)
+1. The `encoder` encodes test into numerical representations (make sense of inputs)

 - the numerical representations are also called as **embeddings** or **features** (*feature vector*, *feature tensor*).
 - **bi-directional** properties: context from the left, and the right